AcaciaMan/db-autotest/Python/README.md

 # db-autotest
-DB Database test automation
+DB Database test automation.
 This python package allows to create database object structure and load data from database.

 One further option is to print, save data as YAML file, another is to use retrieved object in data comparissons or new database object creation.

 ## DB structure as object in Python
-Better explanation is code example from [c_m_table.py](https://github.com/AcaciaMan/db-autotest/blob/main/Python/src/lite_object/c_m_table.py).
+Better explanation is code example from [c_m_table.py](https://github.com/AcaciaMan/db-autotest/blob/main/Python/src/db_autotest/lite_object/c_m_table.py).

 ```python